Did you know that dogs are considered a senior between 7 to 10 years of age?

-Older dogs may develop cataracts, which is best described as a cloudy layer over the lens of the eye.
+Older dogs may develop cataracts, which are best described as a cloudy layer over the eye’s lens.

 Cataracts can cause partial or total blindness but can be surgically removed depending on your dog’s age, health, and severity of the cataract.

 Tissue degeneration in the ears contributes to hearing loss.
-There is nothing that can help or reverse hearing loss in dogs and is just considered a part of the aging process.
+Nothing can help or reverse hearing loss in dogs and is just considered a part of the aging process.